repository-service-tuf/repository-service-tuf/ROADMAP.rst

 Status: Work In Progress

 Not for a Production Deploy.
-This realease is to evaluate the features and functionality.
+This release is to evaluate the features and functionality.

 - [x] Public online documentation (`Issue #22 <https://github.com/vmware/repository-service-tuf/issues/22>`_)